 BiCon has a long history of making equality and access a priority within the limits of our volunteer and non-profit organisational structures.
-The Equality Fund is provided through community donations and the surplus of previous BiCon events.
+The Access Fund, also known as the Equality Fund, is provided through community donations and the surplus of previous BiCon events.

-The Equality Fund exists to make BiCon more possible for people who are experiencing a financial, accessibility or equality hardship.
+The Access Fund exists to make BiCon more possible for people who are experiencing a financial, accessibility or equality hardship.

-2018’s Equality Fund will be run separately from the main BiCon organising team, to ensure no bias in selection process.
+2018’s Access Fund decisions will be made separately from the main booking process, and applications will be anonymised to ensure to ensure no bias in the selection process.

-Applying for the Equality Fun and How It Works
+Applying for the Access Fund and How It Works

-We will publish deadlines for applying here when we have confirmed these.
-You can apply for the Equality Fund when you register for BiCon.
+You can apply for the Access Fund when you register for BiCon.

 Confidentiality of Applicants Information

-Information supplied to the Equality Fund team will be kept confidential with only applicants’ names, category being kept with a note of the year of application.
+Information supplied to the Access Fund team will be kept confidential with only applicants’ names being kept with a note of the year of application.
 This is to allow us to monitor what funding is requested and allocated over time.
-If information supplied could be useful to the BiCon team (e.g disability access requests) the Equality Fund team will only pass that to the BiCon 2013 team with the express permission of the applicant.
+If information supplied could be useful to the BiCon team (e.g disability access requests) the Access Fund team will only pass that to the BiCon 2018 team with the express permission of the applicant.